nolanyee/data-science-portfolio/music-transcriber/README.md

 <img src="images/MusicFig14.png" width ="500">

-If there is no second derivative maximum after the first one, the note end is the point at which the signal falls below the threshold.
-Moving onto the next example:
+If there is no negative second derivative maximum after the first one, the note end is the point at which the signal falls below the threshold.
+Moving on to the next example:

 <img src="images/MusicFig15.png" width ="500">